Camel Hunting in Rajasthan, India

 The camel fair was certainly a spectacle!
 The desert was magnificently carpeted with camels, who (along with their owners) came in all shapes and sizes.
-It was impossible to take a step without bumping into a camel, a huge multicoloured turban (usually attached to a man) or a gypsy child posing for a photograph.
-Although I traveled to Pushkar to meet the camels, it was the people who provided the most enduring (and strangest) memories: sword swallowers, fire breathers, snake charmers and 'dentists' who knocked out or repaired a tooth (with no anaesthetic or antiseptic, on the sand) for less than £1.
+It was impossible to take a step without bumping into a camel, a huge multi-coloured turban (usually attached to a man) or a gypsy child posing for a photograph.
+Although I traveled to Pushkar to meet the camels, it was the people who provided the most enduring (and strangest) memories: sword swallowers, fire breathers, snake charmers and 'dentists' who knocked out or repaired a tooth (with no anesthetic or antiseptic) for less than £1.
 Within just 24 hours, we were invited to a wedding, covered in henna (without our permission) and conned by a crazy dutch hippie masquerading as a yoga instructor.
-The hippie did manage to find us a few beers, but insisted on playing terrible retro love songs on a miniature guitar which, as he was over 6 foot, looked totally ridiculous, especially during a power cut when he whipped out a head torch!
+The hippie did manage to find us a few beers, but insisted on playing terrible retro love songs on a miniature guitar which, as he was over six foot, looked totally ridiculous, especially during a power cut when he whipped out a head torch!
 Without doubt, the funniest moment was when a group of drunk boys masquerading as waiters tried to pass baked beans on tortilla chips as nachos and curry on dough as pizza.
 They forgot our drinks, my 'pizza', broke several plates and disappeared for minutes at a time.
 They did, however, let us share a slice of cake in the kitchen with the 'chef', which topped off one of the most bizarre and surreal evenings of my life thus far.
 Clearly the manager had gone away for the weekend and left the boys in charge, much to our amusement.